 How to make Creamed Corn

 We love that this recipe is simple and has the sweet and savory combo we love so much.
-There are different ways to make this creamed corn, but this is what you’ll need to make it using frozen corn:
+There are different ways to make this creamed corn – you can use frozen corn or fresh.

 In a separate bowl, whisk together the milk and flour, and stir into the corn mixture.
 Cook on medium heat until the mixture is thickened, and the corn is cooked through.